TERMS AND CONDITIONS OF CARRIAGE

 10.3 Assistance Categories

-- WCHR – Requires wheelchair assistance to aircraft but can climb steps and move independently in cabin.
+• WCHR – Requires wheelchair assistance to the aircraft steps but can climb steps and move independently in cabin.

 Certain categories may require a companion.